Grand Theft Auto III: Legacy

-The game also led the trend of mature video games; Dan Houser felt that it allowed other developers to create violent shooters.
+The game also led the trend of mature video games; Dan Houser felt it allowed other developers to create violent shooters.
 Hal Halpin, president of the Entertainment Consumers Association, described Grand Theft Auto III as the "lightning rod for the violence-in-games debate".
-Metro's Roger Hargreaves wrote that it "emboldened a whole new wave of games that were ... fixated with violence [and] gang culture".
-Greg Ford of Electronic Gaming Monthly felt that the game allowed the medium to handle mature subject matter in a more serious manner than previously perceived, and noted the improvement of video game classification as a result of its controversy.
-King said that video games at the time were often associated with children or nerds, and that the development team "wanted the rest of the entertainment industry to pay attention" and understand that the medium could also contain mature, adult content.
+Metro's Roger Hargreaves wrote it "emboldened a whole new wave of games that were ... fixated with violence [and] gang culture".
+Greg Ford of Electronic Gaming Monthly felt the game allowed the medium to handle mature subject matter in a more serious manner than previously perceived, and noted the improvement of video game classification as a result of its controversy.
+King said video games at the time were often associated with children or nerds, and the development team "wanted the rest of the entertainment industry to pay attention" and understand the medium could also contain mature, adult content.

-Following the game's success, Rockstar developed further titles in the series.
+Following the success, Rockstar developed further games in the series.
 Vice City and San Andreas are set in their titular locations in 1986 and 1992, respectively.
 Grand Theft Auto Advance (2004) is set in Liberty City roughly a year before the events of Grand Theft Auto III.
 Grand Theft Auto: Liberty City Stories (2005) takes place three years before the events of Grand Theft Auto III in the same rendition of Liberty City.
 A completely redesigned version of the city was later used in Grand Theft Auto IV (2008), The Lost and Damned (2009), The Ballad of Gay Tony (2009), and Chinatown Wars (2009).